Elmer William Valo

 - Died July 19, 1998 in Palmerton, PA USA

-Outfielder Elmer Valo spent most of his career with the Philadelphia Athletics, where he earned a reputation for playing his hardest every day.
+One of the outstanding contact hitters of his day, outfielder Elmer Valo spent most of his career with the Philadelphia Athletics, where he earned a reputation for playing his hardest every day.
+He logged twenty ML seasons, from age 19 to 40, with nine different teams.

 Born in Czechoslovakia, Valo's family emigrated to the United States when he was six years old and settled in Palmerton, Pennsylvania.
 He served in the U.S. Army during World War II, entering in August 1943 and being discharged in February 1946.